Enes50453/user_list/README.md

 from an APİ.
 In the app,
 * You can see the users names, e-mail adresses, genders and profile pictures,
 * You can click on the search icon on top-right, and enter the number of users that you want to display.
 By clicking the refresh button you can get the new users.
+* /UPDATE/ You can click on users profile pictures to see bigger

 ## Screenshots